How to Use Bubble Wrap?

 - Offer it to family or friends who need it for moving.

-- Donate it to charities or organizations which may find it helpful in packaging or community art projects.
+- Donate it to charities or organisations which may find it helpful in packaging or community art projects.

 - Contact schools, churches, libraries and community groups who may use it for projects.